carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 ### Metrics
-[//]: # "In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project."
-[//]: # "These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:"
-[//]: # "- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_"
-[//]: # "- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_"

 I will be using a train/test split on the stock data.
 A section of the data will be used to train the model and another section will be used to test the model on unseen data (out of sample data).
+I will use the score method to measure the difference between predicted prices and real prices in the testing (out-of-sample) dataset.

 ## II.
 Analysis
-[//]: # "_(approx. 2-4 pages)_"

 ### Data Exploration
-[//]: # "In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:"
-[//]: # "- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_"
-[//]: # "- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_"
-[//]: # "- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_"
-[//]: # "- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_"

 For this project, I will be using data in the form of datasets.
-I have selected 12 stocks that are actively traded on the stock market.
+I have selected 12+ stocks that are actively traded on the stock market.
 I've also included data related to the volatility index (VIX).
 This is also known as the fear gauge.
 It is explained that when the VIX is high, the market moves lower as they are (supposedly) inversely related.
 I plan to include the VIX data with other stocks in visual comparisons.

 All stock data files have the same columns: <br>
 - Date (date of the stock price) <br>